-POINT OF CONTACT FOR OUESTIONS OR INFORMATION:
+POINT OF CONTACT FOR OUESTIONS OR INFORMATION

-FOINT OF CONTACT FOR QUESTIONS OR INFO
+TORT OF CONTINUE FOR QUEBTIONS OR IN OR

 If you have questions regarding this decision and/or the appeal

 process you may contact:

 DISTRICT ENGINEER

 Attn: Mark D. Frazier

 Chief, Regulatory Branch

 U.S. Army Engineer District, Kansas City

 601 Federal Building, Room 402

 Kansas City, MO 64106-2824

 Telephone: 816-389-3990

 (Use this address for submittals to the District Engineer)

+PICHT OF ENTRY: Vour signature below grants the right of entry

-If you wish to submit an appeal or have questions regarding the appeal process you may contact: DIVISION ENGINEER
+If you wish to submit an appeal or have questions regarding

+the appeal process you may contact:

+DIVISION ENGINEER

-ATTN: Melinda M. Witgenstein Regulatory Appeals Review Officer U.S. Army Corps of Engineers P.O.
+ATTN: Melinda M. Witgenstein

+Regulatory Appeals Review Officer

+U.S. Army Corps of Engineers

+P.O.
 Box 2870

-Portland, OR 97208-2870 Telephone: 503-808-3888
+Portland, OR 97208-2870

+Telephone: 503-808-3888

 RIGHT OF ENTRY: Your signature below grants the right of entry to Corps of Engineers personnel, and any government consultants, to conduct investigations of the project site during the course of the appeal process.
-You will be provided a 15 day notice of any site investigation, and will have the opportunity to participate in all site investigations.
+You will be provided a 15 day notice of any site dnr.mo.gov

-investigation, and will have the opportunity to particip ate in all site investigations.
+investigation, and will have the opportunity to participa ite in all site investigations.

 Date: Telephone number:

 Signature of appellant or agent.